Capp3/n8n-research-bug/docs/projectbrief.md

 1. Accept a markdown document, project name, and personal thoughts via **n8n form**.
 2. Store the initial document in **GitHub**.
-3. Use a **specialised first-entry prompt** for the form submission to set the initial editing tone.
+3. Use a specialised pair of prompts per agent: a system prompt (shared or agent-specific) and an agent user prompt template.
+For the initial run, include the required Submission Brief.
-4. Continue the conversation through **Telegram** with a different, ongoing editing prompt.
+4. Continue the conversation through Telegram with the agent user prompt template; keep using the system prompt; pass Writing Style Instructions each iteration.
 5. Parse LLM responses to selectively update the document in GitHub.
 6. Maintain conversation and document state across sessions.